hyperspy/hyperspy/doc/user_guide/mva.rst

                        subspace_momentum=0.5)

-The default and MomentumSGD solvers assumes an l2-norm minimization problem, which can still be sensitive to very heavily corrupted data.
-A more robust alternative is available, although it is typically much slower than the l2 approach
+The default and MomentumSGD solvers both assume an l2-norm minimization problem, which can still be sensitive to very heavily corrupted data.
+A more robust alternative is available, although it is typically much slower.

 .. code-block:: python